 than 2% in relation to the daily price at the time of quotation or order.

 9.3 Payment.
 Payment is due at the time of delivery.
 Payment must be made within a net 14 days in cash after delivery unless otherwise agreed in writing.
 Payment must be made as an efficient payment and thus no payment can be withheld or set off.

 9.4 Services.
 Invoicing of maintenance is done according to time and material consumption based on the Seller’s applicable hourly prices, unless special agreement is reached on the Seller’s remuneration for the maintenance of extensions and/or modifications.

 9.5 Billing occurs months in advance.
-Travel and accommodation for work carried out on non-bridging islands and outside Denmark is invoiced separately on account.
-If buyer postpones or cancels the delivery of consultancy services altogether due to circumstances for which buyer is responsible, the Seller is entitled to invoice all allocated time under the following conditions:
+Travel and accommodation for work carried out on non-bridging islands and outside Denmark are invoiced separately on the account.
+If the buyer postpones or cancels the delivery of consultancy services altogether due to circumstances for which the buyer is responsible, the Seller is entitled to invoice all allocated time under the following conditions: